TexasInstruments/tinyml-tensorlab/docs/Windows_Subsytem_for_Linux.md

 ## Step 5: Using Tiny ML Modelmaker
 ### Step 5 Option 1: Installing Tiny ML Modelmaker
 * If your intention is to utilise the full functionality of the Tiny ML Modelmaker (possibly even development)
-- Follow Step 1 Opion 1 and the Step 2 as in the main [documentation](../README.md)
+- Follow Step 1 (Option 1) and Step 2 as per the main [documentation](../README.md)

 ### Step 5 Option 2: Utilising a Tiny ML Modelmaker docker image
-* If you just want to use the Modelmaker functionality and you are a little familiar with docker usage, then do the following steps
+* If you just want to use the Modelmaker functionality, and you are a little familiar with docker usage, then do the following steps

 * This is assuming you have been provided with a docker image, from TI
   * if not, contact your TI FAE/Apps for a docker image